Raise Your Vibration: Mandala with @morningaltars

 Morning Altars is a movement.
 I want to see people in every country all over the world create earth art out of where they live.
 Instagram is an AMAZING way for me to share my art and inspire others to share theirs.
 I see it as a way to spread seeds.
 I want to do what I can to put more beauty into the world, living beautifully and creatively and hoping to inspire others to do the same.

-We hear that you’re working on a book!
-Could you tell us a bit more about what to expect, and when it will be available?
+We hear that you just finished your first book!
+Could you tell us a bit more about what to expect?

 Any final words of wisdom?